holepunchto/hyperswarm-secret-stream/README.md

 Same as `send(buffer)` but does not return a promise.

 #### `s.on('message', onmessage)`
-Emmitted when an unordered message is received
+Emitted when an unordered message is received

 #### `keyPair = SecretStream.keyPair([seed])`